 20. Utilize Vertical Height to Recover Wasted Space

 Look up - you see the unused ceiling height?
 That’s wasted money.
 Consolidate your overall footprint and maximize your square footage by implementing automated storage and retrieval systems.
-Vertical Lift Modules (VLM) and Vertical Carousels utilize the floor to ceiling height recovering up to 85% of otherwise wasted floor space.
+Vertical Lift Modules (VLM) and Vertical Carousel Modules utilize the floor to ceiling height recovering up to 85% of otherwise wasted floor space.

 21. Maximize Storage by Reorganizing